 Totally opposite of the wider messy black bands, we have also seen a short time when caterpillars stayed almost white as they grew and molted into third instar.
 They looked healthy other than their light color.
 Most didn’t have a trace of yellow coloration.

 Again, light colored Monarch caterpillars are normal in direct sun.
 But these caterpillars were found in the same containers, with the same food, same amount of light, and same temperatures as those that were normal color.
 We separated out the smaller whiter caterpillars into their own rearing containers.
 As their siblings ate and grew in their containers, the white ones simply failed to grow and eventually most of them died.
 They never looked diseased.
 Other than the extreme lightness of the caterpillars, they seemed normal.
 Again, we *euthanized the white caterpillars when we saw a few over the next few weeks.

-Although we often believe that if a butterfly emerges and looks and acts normal, it is healthy.
+Although people often believe that if a butterfly emerges and looks and acts normal, it is healthy.
 This isn’t always the case.
 Many unhealthy butterflies are flying about, laying eggs with pathogens inside the eggs that will weaken or kill the offspring before they become adults.
 This is the same with any animal, including humans.

 *A gardener or butterfly enthusiast does not need to euthanize caterpillars that they believe are not sick.
 Quite a few gardeners have found odd caterpillars in their gardens.
 A butterfly farm that recognizes issues with a caterpillar should be responsible and euthanize those that may possibly be diseased.